Highlights for repaglinide

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 The dose should be taken no earlier than 30 minutes before every meal.
 If an extra meal is added, take a tablet before that meal.
 If a meal is skipped, skip the dose for that meal.
-Do not take more often than directed.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.\n\nElderly patients over 65 years old may have a stronger reaction and need a smaller dose.
+Do not take more often than directed.

 If you miss a dose before a meal, skip that dose.
 If it is almost time for your next dose, take only that dose with the next scheduled meal as directed.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.